 In this phase, it is recommended that information is gathered on the situation of women and men in a particular area.
-This means looking for sex-disaggregated data and gender statistics, and checking for the existence of studies, programme or project reports and/or evaluations from previous periods.
+This means looking for sex-disaggregated data and gender statistics, and checking for the existence of studies, programme or project reports, and/or evaluations from previous periods.

-Examples of gender and research statistics
+Examples of gender and transport statistics

 Examples of studies, research and reports

 The publication presents an analysis of the gender issues in transport and provides some gender-sensitive experiences of pioneering European countries and cities that have started embedding gender mainstreaming in urban and mobility planning.

 The paper produced on behalf of the European Commission, Directorate-General for Mobility and Transport (DG MOVE), considers gender differences in transport and mobility.
 The paper analyses the achievement of equity through mobility and looks at gender differences in different aspects of the transport and mobility fields (e.g. road security, car design, public transport availability).

 This paper analyses over 10 million journeys made by members of London’s cycle hire scheme in order to see if there are any gender differences in cycling behaviours.
 The results of the analysis show that female customers’ usage characteristics are demonstrably different from those of male customers.